vsulli/SRT2CSV/README.md

 <img src="Screenshots/13_find_word.PNG" alt="Alt text" width="50%"/>

-(12) The Educalingo dictionary defaults to a mix of English and the target language definitions.
+(12) The Educalingo dictionary defaults to a mix of English and the target language's definitions.
 For my purposes I only wanted to see the definition in the target language.

 <img src="Screenshots/14_example_definitions.PNG" alt="Alt text" width="50%"/>